stellar/os-projects/Wallets.md

 ### [BlackWallet](https://blackwallet.co/) - [source](https://github.com/orbit84/blackwallet)
 BlackWallet is an easy-to-use multiplatform web Stellar Lumens wallet.
 It is an enhanced account viewer as it doesn’t require users to create an account – all you need is a private key.
 &nbsp;
+> BlackWallet was compromised in January 2018, and the status of the wallet is currently unknown.

 ### go-StellarWallet - [source](https://github.com/jojopoper/go-StellarWallet)
 Runs in Windows and Linux and can support the record query as well as send and receive Lumens.
 Support in Chinese and English.